-The valuation of the Group's investment property portfolio is a key audit matter given the inherently subjective nature of significant assumptions including capitalization rates, discount rates, terminal capitalization rates, stabilized net operating income, and anticipated cash flow assumptions relating to occupancy and rental rates.
-These assumptions are influenced by property-specific characteristics including location, type and quality of the properties and tenancy agreements.
+The valuation of the Group's investment property portfolio is a key audit matter given the inherently subjective nature significant assumptions including capitalization rates, discount rates, terminal capitalization rates, stabilized net operating anticipated income, and cash assumptions relating to occupancy and rental rates.
+These assumptions influenced bν property-specific characteristics including location, type and quality of the properties and tenancy agreements.
 For properties under development, depending on the complexity and stage of completion, costs to complete as well as leasing and construction risk are additional significant assumptions that impact the final valuation.